jrenaud90/TidalPy/Documentation/Overview/2_TidalPy_Configurations.md

 ### Warnings

-`[warnings]` switches the Python warnings the configuration and world-building code can give, each on by default and given at most once per cause per session: `stale_worldpack_copy`, for a data-directory copy of a bundled world or data file that differs from the packaged one (see the [world pack page](../structures_x/config/worldpack.md)); `schema_version`, for a world or system file whose `schema_version` is missing or differs from this build's in its minor version (a major difference is refused, not warned about); `truncation_promotion`, for a `[tides]` truncation level that is not tabulated and is promoted to the next tabulated one; and `short_degree_list`, for a `[tides]` per-degree list (`fixed_k`, `fixed_q`, `fixed_dt_s`) the tide model reads that stops short of `max_degree_l`, whose missing degrees are zero and so dissipate nothing.
+`[warnings]` switches the Python warnings the configuration and world-building code can give, each on by default and given at most once per cause per session: `stale_worldpack_copy`, for a data-directory copy of a bundled world or data file that differs from the packaged one (see the [world pack page](../structures_x/config/worldpack.md)); `schema_version`, for a world or system file whose `schema_version` is missing or differs from this build's in its minor version (a major difference is refused, not warned about); `truncation_promotion`, for a `[tides]` truncation level that is not tabulated and is promoted to the next tabulated one; `short_degree_list`, for a `[tides]` per-degree list (`fixed_k`, `fixed_q`, `fixed_dt_s`) the tide model reads that stops short of `max_degree_l`, whose missing degrees are zero and so dissipate nothing; and `unknown_config_key`, for a key of `TidalPy_Configs_x.toml` (or of a configuration passed to `TidalPy.reinit`) that nothing reads, which is how a misspelled or outdated key shows itself.
+A `[layers.<type>]` block of your own is allowed; its keys are checked against the layer schema, and what its model tables hold is checked when a layer is built from it.

 ### Reproducing a Run

 A configuration file together with a world or system TOML reproduces a result on another computer running the same TidalPy version.
+A world file may also pin the `[eos_solver]` and `[radial_solver]` keys its results depend on (see the [TOML schema](../structures_x/config/toml_schema.md)), in which case the file alone fixes the solver settings and the configuration supplies the rest.
+Every saved world, system, and configuration file starts with a comment header naming the TidalPy, SciPy, and CyRK versions that wrote it.
 Save the configuration in effect with `TidalPy.save_config_x`, and load it with `TidalPy.reinit`:

 ```python
 import TidalPy